ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - Automatically stops all Entware services, if installed, before the flash.
 - Automatically stops diversion, if installed, before the flash.
 - Unmounts any physically attached storage via USB as the last step before the flash.
+- AiMesh Node Update Check from Primary Router.
+(No Flashing from Primary, MerlinAU needs to be on each node for flashing)

 ## Installation
 Before using MerlinAU, ensure the following prerequisites are met: